The Hive Youth Services Center

 The Kellogg Family Foundation is a true community partner with The Hive and the “Kellogg Family Foundation Cyber Café” is just the first upgrade from the Foundation.
 Stay tuned for updates in the next couple months!

-Introducing the Champion Automotive Group Sports Arena!
+Champion Automotive Group Sports Arena!

 Today’s youth are more focused on staying indoors and using technology then they are with being active and moving.
 A big part of this is due to the lack of space youth have access to that allows them to be active and burn off energy, especially after a long day at school.
 The Champion Automotive Group Sports Arena is a 1200 ft space designated for just that reason!
 It allows the youth of Howell to have an active space year round to burn off energy.